Who am I, or any of my team for that matter, to tell you the best place for your money? Not anybody really.

 3. Diversify Investments?

-Ray Dalio & Warren Buffet Money Advice 2022
+Ray Dalio & Warren Buffett Money Advice 2023

 Which leads to a third piece of money advice that both Buffett and Dalio agree on (but which many other notable economists object to, in terms of gold).
 Ray’s advice is to take the money that you feel okay with really trying to grow and “diversify that portfolio well.”
 Which means portioning it across several asset classes that usually do well regardless of the economic conditions.